-Bradley Center, former home of the Milwaukee Bucks, demolished using 'shape charges'
+Bradley Center, former home of the Milwaukee Bucks, demolished using 'shaped charges'

 What goes up apparently can also come crashing spectacularly down.